You may have heard of the age-old idiom of having ‘two ears and one mouth’ for a reason (if you were actually listening that is).

 - Ask good questions that show you’re engaged

-- Reflect back what they’re discussing
+- Reflect back on what they’re discussing

 - Summarise to show understanding

-Reason two: Be a shoulder to cry on
+Reason Two: Be a shoulder to cry on

 You may or may not be an aspiring psychotherapist, but listening to others’ problems and providing solutions is an equation in which everyone’s a winner (my high school maths teacher will back me up on this).

-I’m not suggesting that you shoulder the burden of everyone’s complaints, anxieties or passive aggressive response to that one upstairs neighbour who insists on putting a wash on at 11pm (I hope you shrink your favourite jumpers and stain your whites).
+I’m not suggesting that you shoulder the burden of everyone’s complaints, anxieties or passive-aggressive response to that one upstairs neighbour who insists on putting a wash on at 11 pm (I hope you shrink your favourite jumpers and stain your whites).
 But, having a shoulder free to support can be the difference between suffering and freedom for someone you care about.

 The beauty of therapy lies in simplicity.
 It’s the ability to allow others to unwind the difficulties in their head and let their words literally do the talking.

 You may be wondering ‘what’s in this for me?’.
 Well, other than being a good egg, it brings with it a fulfilling sense of purpose.
 There are few more positive emotions than the feeling of helping others to improve their lives.
-The universe runs on abundance and the more you give out into the world, the more you attract in positive outcomes yourself.
+The universe runs on abundance and the more you give out into the world, the more you attract positive outcomes yourself.

-Reason three: DON’T play it by ear
+Reason Three: DON’T play it by ear

 We can use listening to also be better to ourselves.
 Ever wonder why you get sick as soon as you take a holiday?
 Well, oftentimes our body is screaming at you to slow down and take two.
-Like the host of a Zoom call, we often abuse the power of sticking this ‘on mute’.
+As the host of a Zoom call, we often abuse the power of sticking this ‘on mute’.

 When you’re trying to sleep, eat, work, take care of the kids, keep up your 5K training, pay your bills, send an angry gif to some idiot on Twitter, it’s little wonder that you can easily become one of nearly 600K UK workers suffering from burnout in any given year.